microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ![Terminal](images/integrated-terminal/integrated-terminal.png)

-> **Note:** You can still open an external shell with the `kb(workbench.action.terminal.openNativeConsole)` keyboard shortcut if you prefer to work outside VS Code.
+> **Note:** You can still open an external terminal with the `kb(workbench.action.terminal.openNativeConsole)` keyboard shortcut if you prefer to work outside VS Code.

 ## Managing multiple terminals